 The Foundation Review is the first peer-reviewed journal of philanthropy, written by and for foundation staff and boards, and those who work with them implementing programs.
 It provides rigorous research and writing, presented in an accessible style.

 Our mission: To share evaluation results, tools, and knowledge about the philanthropic sector in order to improve the practice of grantmaking, yielding greater impact and innovation.
-Thank you to our contributing authors from the following institutions and organizations.

-Current Issue: Volume 5, Issue 3 (2013)
+Current Issue: Volume 15, Issue 2 (2023)